Chupke Chupke Raat Din

 Chupke Chupke Raat Din is a popular ghazal written by Maulana Hasrat Mohani.
 The music composition is based on Raga Kafi.
 It is a classical Urdu poem that represents the culture of the Mughal Dynasty.
-The poem became famous after it was sung by Ghulam Ali.
-This piece was also included in the film Nikaah (1982) in a shorter version.
+The ghazal became famous after it was sung by Ghulam Ali.
+A shorter version of the ghazal is included among the songs in the film Nikaah.

+The ghazal was also used as background music in Aditya Dhar's 2025 spy action thriller film Dhurandhar.